ram-shankar58/ffcs-slot-checker/README.md

 # ffcsclashchecker
-Checks if there are clashes while choosing FFCS slots
+A small project to check if my choice of slots clash during FFCS of VIT.

 Format of entering data is in the code itself as comments!